 - Coolant Leaks

-When coolant gets low, you may hear hissing sounds from the unit indoors, or the unit won’t cool correctly.
-Inspect outside of the unit for coolant leaks.
+When the coolant gets low, you may hear hissing sounds from the unit indoors, or the unit won’t cool correctly.
+Inspect the outside of the unit for coolant leaks.
 If the unit leaks coolant, only a professional HVAC technician can change it.

 - The Unit Runs Constantly

 A temperature set on “manual” could cause the unit to run constantly so switch it to “auto cool”.
 It may also mean some parts are not the correct size for your unit.
-Other causes of a constantly running AC unit include a frozen or dirty evaporator coil or a too restrictive filter.
+Other causes of a constantly running AC unit include a frozen or dirty evaporator coil or a restrictive filter.